-NSU's Policy on the Credit Hour clarifies the amount of contact time required for each unit of credit earned in a course.
-This varies by type of course:
+NSU's Policy on the Credit Hour states the amount of contact time required for each unit of credit earned in a course.
+This varies by type of course and number of credits.
+Faculty members are responsible for ensuring they meet the minimum contact time for their course.
+Courses must meet for the full term and class sessions cannot be canceled for reasons other than unavoidable faculty absences.